FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- proposalId: ID number of the proposal
+-proposalId: ID number of the proposal
-- agree: Do you agree to this proposal?
+-agree: Do you agree to this proposal?

 **Return value**